Every time you start a new session, the AI starts from zero. Plans vanish. Context is lost. Rate limits kill mid-flight tasks.

 Each agent has a focused role and strict boundaries.
 Only one agent writes to Notion.
 Only one writes to your code.
 Reviewers are always read-only.

-Eight deterministic stages.
+Nine deterministic stages.
 No shortcuts.
 Every gate must pass before the next begins.

 Hard constraints, fallback resilience, and full auditability — for work that can't afford to fail silently.